FAQ

 for any purpose, even commercially, as long as you give due credit.

-Each New Ground article page suggests a way to credit the article presented.
+Each New Ground Research Article page suggests a way to credit the article presented.
 This credit is sufficient if you reuse the article without modification.

 There are many more ways to duly credit articles, however.
 You can find suitable information on the Creative Commons site on How to give attribution.

-Each New Ground article page also suggests a way to cite the article presented.
+Each New Ground Research Article page also suggests a way to cite the article presented.

 Data privacy